Updated • 4 min read

 What’s it really like in Belize in July?
 You’ve probably Googled everything but still haven’t found what it actually feels like to visit during this time.

-I’ve lived in Belize most of my life, so I’ll share exactly what to expect in terms of weather, water conditions, and which attractions stay open.
+I’ve lived in Belize most of my life, so I’ll share exactly what to expect in terms of weather and what's open.
+My tips come from real experience and local updates — not just a one-time visit.

 Let’s get this out of the way: it’s hot.
 But July nights often bring cooling rains that help balance the heat.
-One of the best reasons to visit this month?
-Lobster Festival — the official opening of lobster season.
+One of the best reasons to visit this month is Lobster Festival, the official start of lobster season.

 Most inland and marine activities are still running, unless there’s flooding or stormy winds.
 In fact, this is one of the most beautiful times to visit, with the early rainy season bringing the landscapes to life.